Bedrock-OSS/bedrock-wiki/docs/documentation/aim-assist.md

 Aim assist in Minecraft Bedrock Edition can be customized through behavior packs using two separate JSON files: an **aim assist preset** and an **aim assist categories** file.
 These work together to control what gets targeted and how.

 :::warning
-Requires format version `1.21.50` or higher. also aim assist doesn't support first person camera
+Requires format version `1.21.50` or higher.
+Additionally, aim assist doesn't support first person camera.
 :::

 ---